If you would prefer to listen to this page, click the play button

 Which children benefit most from a sensory cushion?

 Wobble cushions can be suitable for children with ADHD or autism.
 They can also help children that are constantly moving about, fidgeting and maybe rocking in their chair.
 It is thought that these children are using their movement to help to stay alert.
 Within the sensory processing disorder model these children would be called movement ‘sensory seekers.’
 The cushion can provide a more appropriate and less distracting way for them to receive movement whilst sitting in their chair.
 A cushion could also be helpful for a child who is slumped in their chair and appears to have low energy.
-This is because it might help to ‘wake up’ their vestibular system.
+This is because it might help to ‘wake up’ their vestibular system and help with their alertness.

 Before suggesting a wobble cushion it is important to check that the child is not fidgeting because their feet can’t touch the floor.
 If the child’s chair is too high for them, they will find sitting still in their chair very difficult.
 The cushion will make them even higher and even more unstable!
 Also children with poor core stability and balance might find the cushions very difficult to sit on.
 This is because the cushion is unstable and therefore harder to stay seated on compared to a harder surface.